Sales structure is not that important is it?

 You’ll be fine, just wing it.

-Be responsive to the buyer, be in the moment.
+Be responsive to the buyer, be in the moment, go with the flow.

 Some of the time!

 What about the rest of the time?

 successful people practise until they get it right, professionals practise until they can’t get it wrong!